 But for those of us who don’t want to spend the cash on putting in an in-ground swimming pool, an above ground swim pool provides an affordable option that doesn’t sacrifice on the fun.

 Above-ground swim pools are generally very easy to set-up and require significantly less maintenance (and associated costs!) than their in-ground cousins.

-🥇 Want to skip right to our #1 pick?
-The Intex XTR Above Ground Pool is our champ, with sturdy construction, quick set-up, and included pool pump and pool cover.
+⭐ Want to skip right to our #1 pick?
+The Intex Ultra XTR Above Ground Pool is our returning champ, with sturdy construction, quick set-up, and included pool pump and pool cover.
 Click here to shop them at Amazon.

-These types of pools come in a wide range of sizes and shapes, from smaller tot-friendly family pools to larger party-ready pools.
+These types of pools come in various sizes and shapes, from smaller tot-friendly family pools to larger party-ready pools.

 Let’s dive right in!

 ⭐ ⭐⭐ The Intex XTR is our big winner thanks to extensive size options, a reasonable price tag, and sturdy construction.

 Intex is one of the leading makers of backyard pools and pool equipment.